dcassells/dcassells.github.io/contents/home.md

-Hello.
 I am currently pursuing a PhD in Complexity and Computational Social Science at Sorbonne Université.
 I am also associated with teams at Sciences Po’s médialab and LPI Cité Université in Paris.

 Engineering Mathematics at the University of Bristol is where my academic journey began - completing both my master’s and undergraduate degrees there.
 During these studies, I spent a year in the Mathematics and Computer Science departments at Ecole Polytechnique Fédérale de Lausanne (EPFL), focusing on stochastic processes, complex networks, and artificial intelligence.